stonyyi/cine-io/development/heroku_documentation.md

 > warning
 > Credentials and other sensitive configuration values should not be committed to source-control.
 In Git exclude the .env file with: `echo .env >> .gitignore`.

-## Common request life cycle
+## Common Request Life Cycle

+1. Create a live stream
+2. Publish a live stream
+3. Play a live stream

-### 1. Create a live stream
+### Create a live stream
-*Location: Web Server*

 Every project starts off with 1 live stream.
-Most likely, you'll want to have more than 1 unique live stream.
+Most likely you'll want to have more than 1 unique live stream.

 Requests normally start off by *creating a live stream*.
 This live stream is unique to your project.
 You'll get a response back containing a few fields.
-The most important fields to persist are `id`, and `password`.
+The most important fields to save in your database is `id`, and `password`.
 You'll need these fields to play and publish your live stream.
-You can always fetch the other fields again by issuing a get request to the stream/show endpoint.
+You can always fetch the other fields again by issuing a get request to the `stream/show` endpoint.

-End point:

-* method: POST
-* url: /api/1/-/stream
-* parameters:
-  * secretKey: CINE_IO_SECRET_KEY

-Example: `curl --data "secretKey=MY_SECRET_KEY" https://www.cine.io/api/1/-/stream`
+Look at the API docs for [POST /stream](https://www.cine.io/docs#stream-stream-post) to learn how to create a stream.

-### 2. Publish a live stream
+### Publish a live stream
-*Location: Web Client*

 Now you've saved your stream `id` and stream `password`.
-Using the JS SDK, you'll need to pass you project's *public key* to the client.
+Using the [JS SDK](https://github.com/cine-io/js-sdk), you'll need to pass you project's `publicKey` to the client.
 If your specific user has permission in your application to publish to this stream, then you'll need to send along the stream `id` and stream `password` to your web client.
 For example, this endpoint would be useful if you are building a "virtual classroom" and the current logged-in user has a "teacher" role.

 Publishing a live-stream requires that the logged-in user have Adobe Flash installed and enabled in her browser.
 The JS SDK will automatically download the correct SWF file and launch it in the user's browser when `start()` is called on the publisher.

-Example:

 ```javascript
 var streamId = '<STREAM_ID>'